Maethorin/wight-cli/README.rst

 target-get
 ----------

-Gets the target wight is using currently.
+Gets the target api wight is currently using.

 target-set
 ----------